heavybit/writing-guide/README.md

 * Opinion editorial related to developer and enterprise startups
 * Q&A interviews with well-known industry founders or experts
 * Event wrap-ups

+## We Reserve the Right to Edit or Refuse Submissions
+Note: While we appreciate the offer to contribute to Heavybit, we also reserve the right to refuse submissions.
+In some cases, suggested topics are inappropriate to our stage of company, or a topic has been presented in the past.
+We do not accept product pitches, breaking news, pieces targeted at a specific individual or hyper-specific situation, or anything counter to our ,[Code of Conduct](https://github.com/heavybit/conduct).
+We reserve the right to edit submissions based on our [content and fact checking policy](https://github.com/heavybit/content-and-fact-checking-policy).

 ## Distribution
 * All submitted content will be shared to the Heavybit community through social channels, our newsletters, our Slack teams, and as direct reference materials to accelerator companies and prospects